thedutchlab/nodefront/README.md

 # Changelog

+### 0.0.3
+* Added startup sound.
+* Added NewRelic (rss based) alert feed.
+* Refresh rate set to 10 seconds for now.

 ### 0.0.2
 * Introduced bigger graphs
 * basic rotating logic to rotate server data if there are many hosts to monitor.

 ### 0.0.1
-* First release (After Zabbix I've decided to add NR support too, which might show...)
+* First release (After Zabbix I've decided to add New Relic support too, which might show...)